ScialdoneLab/SCOPRO/draft_joss/paper/paper.md

 Efficient tools are essential in order to characterize a cell c from a newly generated dataset in quick and robust way, by projecting the new (query) dataset into an existing reference dataset.
 Several tools were developed in the last years to address this task [@SCMAP2018; @SCIBET2020; @SEURAT2019].
 However, while they perform well if the similar cell types are present in both reference and query, they tend to fail if a cell type is only in the query but not in the reference.
 The main reason is that these methods predict always a label for the query cell, even if it is from cell type not included in the reference.
 Moreover the features (genes) that are in common between the reference cluster and the query cell that lead to the labelling are not given as output.
-Here we propose SCOPRO, an R library that assigns an absolute score (from 0 to 1) between each cluster in the query dataset and a given cluster in the reference dataset.
+Here we propose SCOPRO (SCOre PROjection), an R library that assigns an absolute score (from 0 to 1) between each cluster in the query dataset and a given cluster in the reference dataset.
 The score is given by the fraction of genes that are conserved between the query and the reference cluster.
 Since is bounded between 0 and 1, the score is comparable across clusters and does not depend on the clusters included in the reference dataset.

 # Statement of need
 As more and more new datasets are generated with single cell RNA sequencing technique, it has become crucial to compare the new datasets with already existing and annotated references.
 In the last years, several tools were developed to perform label transfer from a reference to a query dataset.
-Among the most popular ones there are Seurat, SciBet and scmap [@SEURAT2019; @SCIBET2020; @SCMAP2018;].
+Among the most popular ones there are Seurat, SciBet and scmap [@SEURAT2019; @SCIBET2020; @SCMAP2018].
 They are all implemented in an R package.
 Seurat[@SEURAT2019] is based on the idea of using anchors between query and reference.
 Anchor is a cells pair (one from query, one from reference) made up of mtual nearest neighbors[@MNN2018] found in a shared low dimensional embedding.
 Once the anchors are identified, the annotation of each cell in the query set is achieved using a weighted vote classifier based on the reference cell identities.
 So for each query cell a quantitative score for every cluster in the reference dataset is given.
 In SciBet[@SCIBET2020], first a features selection process is done for each cell types in the reference with E-test.
 Then a multinomial model is built (one for each cell type in the reference).
 The parameters of the distribution are computed starting from the normalized expression of the selected features.
 The query cell is annotated with the cell type in the reference that maximized the likelihood function.